han4wluc/han4wluc.com/src/blog/2024/02-choosing-eleventy-to-build-a-blog.md

 Writing markdown files for blog posts is very attractive for me because you get the git commit history and github collaboration tools for free.

-## Templating and frontmatter
+## Templating and Front Matter

 Eleventy provides a templating functionality.
 For example, all my blog posts have the same layout and need the same html headers etc...
 All I have to do is to define a `bloglayout.html`, as the layout to be reused in the blog posts.
-Front matter which is a small yaml snippet on you write on the top of the markdown or html file to define metadata for each page.
+Front Matter which is a small yaml snippet on you write on the top of the markdown or html file to define metadata for each page.
-Below is the front matter for this blog post page
+Below is the Front Matter for this blog post page

 ```yaml
 tags: [post]